 Facebook at: https://www.facebook.com/Joseph.Lewis.Author

-If you like Thriller/Mystery fiction, check out what other readers have said about my novels.
+If you like Thriller/Suspense fiction, check out my novels:

 Available on Amazon for .99 the Lives Trilogy Prequel, Taking Lives:

 FBI Agent Pete Kelliher and his partner search for the clues behind the bodies of six boys left in various and remote parts of the country.
 Even though they don’t know one another, the lives of FBI Agent Kelliher and two boys become interwoven with the same thread that Pete Kelliher holds in his hand.
 The three of them are on a collision course and when that happens, their lives are in jeopardy as each search for a way out. http://bit.ly/Taking-Lives-JLewis

 Stolen Lives, Book One of the Lives Trilogy:

 Two thirteen-year-old boys are abducted off a safe suburban street.
 Kelliher and his team of FBI agents have 24 hours to find them or they’ll end up like all the others- dead!
 They have no leads, no clues, and nothing to go on.
 And the possibility exists that one of his team members might be involved. http://bit.ly/Stolen-Lives-JLewis